Hope 103.2: History

 Hope FM began broadcasting initially as 2CBA FM 103.2, "all beautiful music", in 1979, whose format was continuous easy listening music, mixed with Christian news and messages.
 During this period, much of the music played included James Last, Eric Jupp, Richard Clayderman, Klaus Wunderlich, and other similar sounding artists.
 Many of these tracks were instrumental versions of more popular hits of the '50s, '60s, '70s, and '80s.
 The station ceased this style of programming during late 1999 in favour of the current format.

 Programming

 The format of Hope 103.2 is described as "Contemporary Christian Radio", which is Christian-infused mainstream light contemporary radio.
 The program format is designed to reach out to the wider community as well as the Christian community.
 This is achieved with "family friendly" and accessible music with a positive or relational message, whether performed by Christian or non-Christian artists and regardless of whether or not the music is intentionally carrying a Christian message.
 This is in contrast to other christian radio stations in Australia, where only contemporary Christian artists are played.

-Christian artists on rotation include such as Francesca Battistelli, Casting Crowns, Third Day, tobyMac, MercyMe, Revive & Charmaine (musician).